Chevrolet C/K (fourth generation): Brazil

-For 1997, General Motors do Brazil replaced the 10/20 series (a locally engineered derivative of the Rounded-Line generation introduced in 1985) with the GMT400-based Silverado.
+For 1997, General Motors do Brazil replaced the 10/20 series (a locally-engineered derivative of the Rounded-Line generation introduced in 1985) with the GMT400-based Silverado.
 The Silverado was offered with three engines: a Maxion 4.0 L inline-4 diesel, a 4.2 L MWM inline-6 turbodiesel, and a GM-sourced 4.1 L gasoline inline-6.
 All three engines were paired to a five-speed manual transmission.
-The final vehicle line to use the Chevrolet inline six, the Brazilian-produced Silverado was retired in 2001, with GM shifting production to the mid-size S10.
+The final vehicle line to use the Chevrolet inline-six, the Brazilian-produced Silverado was retired in 2001, with GM shifting production to the mid-size S10.

 In Brazil, the C3500HD was offered as a GMC and was exported to Argentina and Uruguay as a Chevrolet.
-Sharing diesel engines with the locally produced Silverado, the C3500HD was badged differently than its US-produced namesake.
+Sharing diesel engines with the locally-produced Silverado, the C3500HD was badged differently than its U.S.-produced namesake.
 Adopting the 6-100 and 6-150 nameplates, the series was named after its approximate GVWR in metric tonnes (approximately over 6 tonnes) and a rounded number for the PS horsepower rating for each engines (approximately 100 PS for the Maxion diesel and 150 PS for the MWM turbodiesel).

 In Brazil, GM renamed a version of the short-bed C2500 pickup truck as the GMC 3500HD for 2000 and 2001.
 The model saw its GVWR increased to 3500 kg for the vehicle to be classified as a truck, allowing for lower taxes and licensing fees.
 The GMC C3500HD pickup was produced only with the MWM diesel engine.

 Motorsport

-The Chevrolet C/K was used in the NASCAR Truck Series, starting in the inaugural 1995 season, after 7 previous exhibition races were demonstrated in 1994 and 1995.
+The Chevrolet C/K was used in the NASCAR Truck Series, starting in the inaugural 1995 season, after seven previous exhibition races were demonstrated in 1994 and 1995.
 It was used up until the 1999 season, when it was replaced by its successor, the Chevrolet Silverado.